Reformed Episcopal Church: Reformed Episcopal Seminary

 The Theological Seminary of the Reformed Episcopal Church, otherwise known as Reformed Episcopal Seminary, is the largest and oldest of the seminaries of the Reformed Episcopal Church and is accredited by the Association of Theological Schools.
 It began offering classes in 1886 in West Philadelphia and was chartered in 1887.
-Now located in Blue Bell, Pennsylvania, it offers Master of Divinity (M.Div.), a Certificate in Bible and Theology, and a Licentiate in Diaconal or Deaconess Ministry.
+Now located in Oreland, Pennsylvania, it offers Master of Divinity (M. Div.), a Certificate in Bible and Theology, and a Licentiate in Diaconal or Deaconess Ministry.

-The Reformed Episcopal Seminary has been at its current location for 17 years and recently acquired the building across the lot for additional classroom space and to house the book store.
-The new classroom space is being used for the language lab and some of the Old Testament Theology classes, the Bishop Nicholson classroom.
-The Main Campus building has also expanded classroom space this year by adding an additional classroom upstairs, the Bishop Rudolph classroom.
-Also, the library has been growing in volumes exponentially from generous donations.
-The expansive collection spans the main floor as well as the basement now.

 Cummins Seminary

 Cummins Memorial Theological Seminary, located in Summerville, South Carolina, near Charleston, is named for Bishop George Cummins, the founder of the Reformed Episcopal Church.
 The seminary which is conservative, evangelical, biblical and Anglican was founded in the latter part of the nineteenth century as a rogative college, meaning it was located wherever the Bishop of the Southeast took up residence.
 Colonel Stevens from the Citadel was the first bishop.
 The founding bishop was Bishop David Cummins.
 In 1912, the Diocese of the Southeast purchased a property for a permanent campus.
 Its motto is to "enter to learn and depart to serve".
 Its purpose is to equip generations of Church leaders for excellence in ministry and service with the theological foundation and skills to meet the spiritual, emotional and physical needs of communities through the Gospel of Jesus Christ.

 The seminary offers residential programs leading to the degrees Bachelor of Theology and Master of Divinity, and the Certificate in Theological Studies.
 The Seminary formerly offered distance education through an External Studies Department.
-In 2016, Cummins President Dr. Julius Barnes appointed to the faculty the noted theologian John G. Panagiotou.
+In 2016, Cummins President Julius Barnes appointed to the faculty the noted theologian John G. Panagiotou.